Get,

 • It may be used in case of constipation1

 Did you know that betel leaves have played a significant role in Indian culture for centuries?
 Its usage dates back to 400 BC!
-According to ancient Ayurvedic texts like Charaka, Sushruta Samhitas, and Kashyapa Bhojanakalpa, chewing betel leaf after meals became a common practice between 75 AD and 300 AD.
+According to ancient Ayurvedic texts like Charaka, Sushruta Samhitas, and Kashyapa Bhojanakalpa, chewing betel leaf after meals became a common practice between 75 AD and 300 AD11.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Potential Uses of Betel Leaves for Overall Health:
+Potential Uses of Betel Leaves for Overall Health

 Betel leaves may have numerous health benefits and some of the potential betel leaf uses are as follows: